ms-data-analytics/vg_case_study_data_analyst/INSTRUCTIONS.md

 1. **Set Up dbt Project:** Initialize dbt project and configure database connection
 2. **Data Ingestion Strategy:** Choose your preferred method to get data into PowerBI
-3. **Explore the Data:** Start with PowerBI data exploration to understand what you're working with
-4. **Data Transformation:** Create dbt models for data preparation and transformation
+3. **Data Transformation:** Create dbt models for data preparation and transformation
-5. **Understand the Business:** Review the Branch Performance Manager requirements
+4. **Understand the Business:** Review the Branch Performance Manager requirements
-6. **Build PowerBI Dashboards:** Create interactive, executive-ready dashboards using transformed data
+5. **Build PowerBI Dashboards:** Create interactive, executive-ready dashboards using transformed data
-7. **Think Like an Analyst:** Focus on insights that drive business decisions
+6. **Think Like an Analyst:** Focus on insights that drive business decisions
-8. **Document Your Work:** Use dbt docs and prepare to explain your analysis approach
+7. **Document Your Work:** Use dbt docs and prepare to explain your analysis approach

 ### Data Ingestion Options: